top of page

 Staff Psychiatrist

-Rachel Olfson, M.D., is a child and adolescent psychiatrist and pediatrician working in the Intensive Program for OCD and Related Disorders at Bradley Hospital.
-She graduated from Wesleyan University in 2014, with a B.A. with high honors in neuroscience and behavior.
-She received her medical degree in 2018 from Albany Medical College and then completed combined residency training through the Triple Board Program (pediatrics, general psychiatry and child and adolescent psychiatry) at Tufts Medical Center, in Boston, MA.
-Dr. Olfson was involved with education and research projects during residency and in her final year of training she served as chief resident.
+Rachel Olfson, M.D., is a child and adolescent psychiatrist and pediatrician in the Intensive Program for OCD and Related Disorders at Bradley Hospital.
+She earned her B.A. with high honors in Neuroscience and Behavior from Wesleyan University in 2014 and received her M.D. from Albany Medical College in 2018.
+Dr. Olfson completed her combined residency training in pediatrics, general psychiatry, and child and adolescent psychiatry through the Triple Board Program at Tufts Medical Center, where she also served as chief resident and engaged in education and research projects.
 Dr. Olfson is a clinical instructor of psychiatry and human behavior at The Warren Alpert Medical School of Brown University.
-In addition to her clinical work with the Intensive Program for OCD and Related Disorders, she also works at Bradley Hospital in outpatient services, as well as with PediPRN (Pediatric Psychiatry Resource Network).
-She has a keen interest in medical education and mentoring trainees and medical students.
+In addition to her work in the Intensive Program, she provides outpatient care at Bradley Hospital and consults through PediPRN.
+She is especially passionate about medical education and mentoring trainees and medical students.

 Staff Psychologist

-Giulia Ricciarelli Righi, Ph.D., is a staff psychologist at the Pediatric Anxiety Research Center at Bradley Hospital and an assistant professor (research) in the department of psychiatry and human behavior at The Warren Alpert Medical School of Brown University.
-Dr. Ricciarelli Righi completed her Sc.B. and Ph.D. at Brown University, a research fellowship at Boston Children’s Hospital and later completed her clinical training at the University of Massachusetts Amherst.
-Dr. Ricciarelli Righi returned to Brown for her clinical internship and clinical fellowship.
-Dr. Ricciarelli Righi has experience in the treatment of children and adolescents with OCD and anxiety disorders and also working with neurodiverse individuals.
-Her research interests have focused on better understanding the presentation of severe psychopathology, including anxiety and OCD, in neurodiverse individuals.
-More recently Dr. Ricciarelli Righi has been working to develop a line of research that integrates understanding the role of sleep in the context of treatment for anxiety and OCD.
-In her free time Dr. Ricciarelli Righi enjoys outdoor activities with family and friends.
+Giulia Ricciarelli Righi, Ph.D., is a staff psychologist at the Pediatric Anxiety Research Center at Bradley Hospital and an assistant professor (research) in the Department of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University.
+She earned both her Sc.B. and Ph.D. from Brown, completed a research fellowship at Boston Children’s Hospital, and received clinical training at UMass Amherst before returning to Brown for her internship and fellowship.
+Dr. Ricciarelli Righi specializes in treating children and adolescents with OCD, anxiety disorders, and in working with neurodiverse individuals.
+Her research focuses on the presentation of severe psychopathology—particularly anxiety and OCD—in neurodiverse populations, and more recently, the role of sleep in treatment outcomes.
+Outside of work, she enjoys spending time outdoors with family and friends.

 Michael Walther, Ph.D.